AugmentedWeb/UserGUI/documentation.md

 # Important Parameter

 UserGui has one parameter that you have to know if you want to achieve greatness.
-That's the `name` parameter, which you see on almost every function.
+That's the `name` parameter which you see on almost every function.
 It allows UserGui to locate the form element of your choosing, and traverse trough its elements.

 ### How do I get it?

-Using the [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php), click on the pencil to edit your form element.
-In the menu that slides down, you can find the name variable.
+Using the [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php), hover over your form element, and click on the pencil to edit the element.
+T menu that slides down has the name variable.
 That's what you're going to use when the function asks for a `name` parameter!

 ![Image of the name parameter](media/name_parameter_location.png)